crizmo/KAnki/README.md

 - XMLHttpRequest is used instead of fetch for API calls
 - Custom language fonts are supported for proper character rendering
 - Local storage is used to save flashcard progress
+- Card objects include a `starred` property that persists with the deck data

 ## Known Issues